 Hills Basketball Association Life Members have been integral in the growth and development of our Association.
 So many volunteers and staff play a vital role in forming this community but the following members have shown a commitment to our organisation worthy of Life Membership.

-- The Committee of Management may recommend to the annual general meeting that any natural person who has rendered distinguished service to the Association be appointed as a Life Member.
+The Board may recommend to the annual general meeting that any natural person who has rendered distinguished service to the Association be appointed as a Life Member.

-For the purposes of ‘rendered distinguished service’ shall be restricted to those who have contributed to the control, promotion, integration, or fostering of participation and development of basketball by their participation in the Association for a period of ten (10) years and who have set an exemplary standard of behaviour on and off the court and are nominated by a member to the Committee of Management for election at an annual general meeting of the Association
+For the purposes of ‘rendered distinguished service’ shall be restricted to those who have contributed to the control, promotion, integration, or fostering of participation and development of basketball by their participation in the Association for a period of ten (10) years and who have set an exemplary standard of behaviour on and off the court and are nominated by a member to the Board for election at an annual general meeting of the Association

-- A resolution of the annual general meeting to confer Life Membership [subject to clause 2A.
-(4)] on the recommendation of the Committee of Management must be a Special Resolution and must be passed by at least three fourths of those members attending and eligible to vote
+A resolution of the annual general meeting to confer Life Membership [subject to clause 2A.
+(4)] on the recommendation of the Board must be a Special Resolution and must be passed by at least three fourths of those members attending and eligible to vote

 Not more than three (3) Life Members shall be elected at any one annual general meeting.